-Presenting customers with options is part of the Bindy culture.
-Let’s discuss how to choose a retail audit software vendor, in six steps.
+Presenting retail and hospitality customers with options is part of the Bindy culture.
+Let’s discuss how you can select the right site execution software vendor, in six steps.

 Let’s dive in.

 Start with your operations, loss-prevention and/or merchandising groups (any group expected to use the data collection and retail audit software).
 Ask them to compile a list of “must have” features.
 Start with how you work currently.
 Then, add features that address today’s pain points, increase productivity, reduce risks and/or cut costs.

 - Audit scheduling with Outlook™ support